Did that title make you nervous?

 Every site will have broken links eventually.
 What matters is how you handle them:

-1. Create a custom 404 page — Include links to your most important pages.
+- Create a custom 404 page — Include links to top categories, search, and recent content so users can recover.

-2. Redirect old URLs — If a page was moved or deleted, and it had links or traffic, redirect to the new equivalent.
+- Redirect old URLs — If a page was moved or deleted and it had valuable links or traffic, 301 it to the closest relevant page.

 Eliminate Duplicate or Thin Content